Jabble/tamu-rdm-workshops/modules/quality-control.md

 What type of error was this?

 ## How to control quality
-Quality control practices are specific to the type of data being collected, but we'll highlight some practices that you may be able to use.
+Quality control practices are specific to the type of data being collected.
+It is likely that you will work with established data collection procedures, which may include quality control elements.
+We'll highlight some practices that you may be able to use before gathering data, during data entry, after data entry, and when combining datasets.

 ### Before gathering data
 Define standards including: